vieapps/Components.CKEditor/README.md

 However if you want to remove or add a plugin to the build you need to follow the next step of this guide.

-Note that it is also possible to go back to the [Online builder tool](https://ckeditor.com/ckeditor-5/online-builder) and pick other set of plugins.
+Note that it is also possible to go to the [Online builder tool](https://ckeditor.com/ckeditor-5/online-builder) and pick other set of plugins.
 But we encourage you to try the harder way and to learn the principles of Node.js and CKEditor 5 ecosystems that will allow you to do more cool things in the future!

 ### Installation